 A Call to Government Officials and Responsible Citizens

-Stand for Families Worldwide is a coalition that is taking the lead in raising awareness of the Obama administration’s aggressive advocacy of the sexual rights agenda and its bullying and intimidation tactics.
-The ultimate goal of this coalition is to get the U.S. Congress to stop the bullying and intimidation that is currently taking place.
-Even if you are not a U.S. citizen, please sign the petition and encourage others to watch the Cultural Imperialism documentary and then to sign the petition as well.
+Stand for Families Worldwide is a coalition that took the lead in raising awareness of the Obama administration’s aggressive advocacy of the sexual rights agenda and its bullying and intimidation tactics.
+The short-term goal of this coalition was to get the U.S. Congress to stop the bullying and intimidation that was taking place and signing a petition to support that effort was an important element of that campaign.
+Now, it is equally important to sign the petition to urge the Trump Administration to try to compensate for as much of the harm Even if you are not a U.S. citizen, please sign the petition and encourage others to watch the Cultural Imperialism documentary and then to sign the petition as well.
 Also, please do whatever you can to circulate the documentary in your country.
 The U.S. Congress needs to hear from people all around the world that the Obama administration’s cultural imperialism must stop.
 Send the link to this website to as many people as you can, including family members, your children, your spouse, your cousins, co-workers, church groups, club members, etc.